gyk4j/tmp/docker/james/README.md

 - Able to connect using Thunderbird using IP address (172.17.0.xx) and port numbers (IMAP: 993, SMTP: 465)
 - Able to send mails between 2 users on the same JAMES server
+- `private.key` and `private.csr` are self-generated unsigned certificate for
+  one-time testing only